 - Schedule a final date in consultation with your supervisors;

 - Book a room via the LIACS Secretariat.

 Unless stated otherwise, your master's thesis presentation is partially public.
-Family and friends are welcome.
+Family and friends are welcome to attend.

 Graduation application procedure

-You need to apply for your diploma 6 weeks before the expected graduation date.
-If you are planning to graduate in July or August, you have to apply for your Master's Graduation before 1 July!
-This also applies if you are planning to graduate in September.
+You need to apply for your graduation 6 weeks before the expected graduation date.
+If you are planning to graduate no later than 31 August, you have to apply for your Master's Graduation before 1 July!
+This also applies if you are planning to graduate no later than 30 September.

 1. Send an email to the Education Coordinator with the following information: